Azure/azure-sdk-for-net/sdk/schemaregistry/Azure.Data.SchemaRegistry/samples/Sample01_HelloWorld.md

 Each Event Hubs Namespace can only accept one format of schemas.

+In the current service version, the Schema Registry service only accepts and validates draft 3 Json schemas.
+Functionality to support additional drafts of Json will be added.

 - [Registering and retrieving Avro, Json, and custom schemas (preview)](#registering-and-retrieving-avro-json-and-custom-schemas-preview)
     - [Register an Avro schema](#register-an-avro-schema)
     - [Retrieve an Avro schema](#retrieve-an-avro-schema)